CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 At the top of the **Area Information** tab ([Figure 10‑11](#Figure10-11)), the user may select **File&gt;Export Shapefiles** to export the data to a shapefile.
 In the Save popup window ([Figure 10‑12](#Figure10-12)), input the name in the File Name field, and select file type: Shapefile (\*.shp).
 The data provided in the Area Information report (i.e., name, total area, average value, total value) are exported to the shapefile.
 A GIS program such as User-friendly Desktop Internet GIS (uDig; <http://udig.refractions.net/>), an open-source Java program, or QGIS (<http://qgis.org/en/site/>) may be used to view the shapefiles generated by VERDI.
 The shapefiles are saved as five separate files that must be kept together as part of the ESRI format (\*.shp, *.dbf, *.prj, *.shx, and *.fix).
 There are no units assigned to the data that are saved in the shapefile, so it is important for the user to keep a copy of the comma-delimited text file, or to keep some alternative text file that specifies the units for each data field.

 <a id=Figure10-11></a>
 Figure 10‑11.
-Export Shapefile
+Export Shapefile<br>
 <img src="media/image036.png"/>

 <a id=Figure10-12></a>
 Figure 10‑12.
-Name and Save Shapefile  |
+Name and Save Shapefile<br>
 <img src="media/image037.png"/>

  Vertical Cross Section Plot